Asiya-Ismail/StrokePrediction-DVAE26/README.md

 # Stroke Prediction with Random Forest

 ## Introduction
 A Random Forest and Decision Tree model trained to predict the likelihood of a stroke based on various patient features like age, BMI, and medical history.
 They were then both compared to find the best model for predictions.
-The random forest trees was the better model for predictions.
+The random forest model was the better model for predictions.
 The accuracy in predictions for the decision tree model was 97 and for random forest model 99.

 ## Data Quality Report